dvt1405/TSPodcast/GITHUB_ACTIONS_RELEASE.md

    - FIREBASE_RELEASE_APP_ID should match the app ID in app/src/release/google-services.json
 4. Ensure the Firebase token has the necessary permissions
 5. Make sure the selected build type matches the intended distribution target

+For more detailed troubleshooting related to Firebase tokens and App Distribution, see the [Troubleshooting section in the Firebase Token Setup Guide](FIREBASE_TOKEN_SETUP.md#troubleshooting).

 ## Integrating with Existing Processes